Raekye/bdel_and_dfr_compiler/README.md

 # Interesting
 - when out of registers, compiler chooses register to kick out by least recently used
+- if branches, while loop, have own scope

 # Usage
 - compile compiler: `make`, output is `bin/pleb`